neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 The private chain is terminated if you close all the windows.

-## Withdrawing NEO/GAS
+## Withdrawing NEO and GAS

-In the genesis block of the NEO network, 100 million NEOs are generated.
-Additionally, GAS is generated with the generation of new blocks.
-When the private chain is set up, you can withdraw those NEO and GAS from a multi-party address with NEO-GUI or NEO-CLI, to facilitate your blockchain development and testing.
+In the genesis block of the NEO network, 100 million NEO and 30 million GAS are generated.
+When the private chain is set up, you can withdraw those NEO and GAS from a multi-party address with Neo-GUI or Neo-CLI, to facilitate your blockchain development and testing.

 ### Withdrawing NEO and GAS using Neo-CLI